Future of the Business World

 • The same content will be presented in each block; students will choose the course block that best suits their schedules.

-• Recitations: Students are required to attend a 1-hour TA-led recitation daily.
-Multiple recitation time slots will be available for students to choose from.
+• Recitations: Students are required to attend a 1-hour TA-led daily recitation.
+Two time-slots are available for students to choose from.
+If these do not fit their schedule, we offer flexible one-on-one TA office hours that can be scheduled based on students' availability.
 Recitations are designed as skill-building workshops, and promote a deeper understanding of the lecture content through exercises in practical application.

 • Small Group Activities: Within small groups students will work collaboratively on a capstone project, which may require additional live meetings, to be scheduled at the students’ convenience.